NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Remove a Publisher
 """"""""""""""""""

-You can remove Publishers.
-If you remove a publisher, then all of its content will be removed as well and the publisher will no longer be allowed to publish.
+You can remove publishers.
+If you do, then all of its content will be removed as well and the publisher will no longer be allowed to publish.

 Note that you can do this without the publisher's knowledge, nor consent, even for embedded Krill CAs.
-With great power comes great responsibility..
+With great power comes great responsibility.
 That said, you can always add a publisher again (also embedded publishers), and once a publisher can connect to your repository again, it should be able to figure out that it needs to re-publish all its content (Krill CAs will always check for